Iterative algorithms for partitioned neural network approximation to partial differential equations: Numerical results

 In this section, we present numerical experiments of the proposed methods for one-dimensional and two-dimensional model elliptic problems in an open interval $(a,b)$ and a unit rectangular domain, respectively.

-In the one-dimensional examples, the domain is partitioned into $N$ uniform overlapping subintervals and in the two-dimensional examples, into $N\times N$ uniform overlapping subrectangles, where we fix the overlapping width $H/\delta$ as $1/3$.
-In our numerical experiments, we only employ fully connected neural network functions with the sine activation function.
-When deeper neural network functions are used, to enhance the training efficiency, more advanced neural networks can be used.
-However, this is not the main issue in our current work.
+In the one-dimensional examples, the domain is partitioned into $N$ uniform overlapping subintervals and in the two-dimensional examples, into $N\times N$ uniform overlapping subrectangles.
+These subintervals and subrectangles form subdomains in the partition.
+In the partition, we set the overlapping width $\delta$ as one third of the subdomain diameter $H$, i.e., $H/\delta$ as $1/3$.
+We note that in \cite{sineAct} it was studied that the sine function preserves the derivative information better than other commonly used activation functions.
+In our numerical experiments, we thus employ fully connected neural network functions with the sine activation function to approximate the PDE solutions.

-When training the parameters, we use the Adam optimizer~\cite{adam} with the learning rate as 0.001, and with the maximum number of epochs as 500,000 for training the parameters in the whole single domain problem and as 10000 for training the parameters in each local and coarse problems.
-We also set the maximum number of outer iteration as 50 or 100 in the one-level and two-level methods for comparison purposes with the single domain problem results.
+When training the parameters, we use the Adam optimizer~\cite{adam} with the learning rate as 0.001, and with the maximum number of epochs as 10,000 for training the parameters in each local and coarse problems.
+We set the maximum number of the outer iterations as 40 in the iterative methods and the initial value $U^{(0)}\equiv0$, unless otherwise mentioned.
+In our numerical experiment, we also set $w_I=1$ and $W_B=500$ for the corresponding loss functions in each local and coarse problem, see \eqref{loss:two-terms}.

+Our computation was performed on an Intel(R) Xeon(R) Gold 6248R CPU @ 3.00GHz and Quadro RTX 5000 and using the JAX library in Python.
+We used the jax.vmap to parallelize the local loss function computation in our Algorithms 1-3.
+In the Algorithms 2 and 3, at each outer iteration, we solved the local problems and the coarse problem sequentially.
+By solving them in fully parallel, we can also make the computation time in the Algorithms 2 and 3 faster.
+We also used the jax.jit to compile the local loss function calculation and data communication part.
+By compiling these operations, that are repeatedly used, we were able to reduce the overall training time further in our computation.